 2) They are honest with themselves and know they are the cause of their problem.

 3) They investigate where they may be out of balance with the laws of nature (attitude, spinal alignment, sleep/rest, nutrition, exercise, sanitation and natural first aid).

 4) They seek advice from professionals not so much to feel good, but so they may achieve their optimum potential.

 Will a grandmother be able to reason and think quickly with her grandchild if she is being drugged with 5-12 medications?
 These medications are usually designed to relieve symptoms of arthritis, but also act in dousing the central nervous system.
 I would much rather have a grandmother distracted with pain but making good decisions than a grandmother drugged, not having her full capacities mentally to take actions when necessary.

 To truly become the person one knows they can become, look at one’s function and lifestyle first, then think for long term solutions.
-Chiropractic is one of those solutions.
+Undergoing chiropractic therapy in Escondido is one of those solutions.